|Guide||♦||1 Triplog||Active Topic|

 Scenic walk to the Salt River

 The hiking portion of this trip continues down the remains of a rugged 4WD road.
-This road fades away into the brush after about 0.7 miles as it follows the ridge line heading generally east.
-Continue to follow this ridge to the east about 0.15 miles until you come to a fence which marks the boundary of the Fort Apache Indian Reservation.
-At this point turn south and descend a fairly steep but open slope to a ridge sloping downward and extending all the way to the Salt River between two washes.
-There is a faint trail along the top of this ridge which leads you through openings in the thick brush encountered as you near the river.
-At the tip of the ridge there is a cairn where the trail turns 90 degrees and crosses a wash before reaching a large sand dune on the upper bank of the river.
+This road fades away into the brush after about 0.7 miles as it follows the ridgeline heading generally east.
+Continue to follow this ridge to the east about 0.15 miles until you come to a fence that marks the Fort Apache Indian Reservation boundary.
+At this point, turn south and descend a reasonably steep but open slope to a ridge sloping downward and extending to the Salt River between two washes.
+There is a faint trail along the top of this ridge, which leads you through openings in the thick brush encountered as you near the river.
+At the tip of the ridge, there is a cairn where the trail turns 90 degrees and crosses a wash before reaching a large sand dune on the river's upper bank.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.